noelhoppe/Benjrm/docs/traefik/README.md

 caServer: https://acme-staging-v02.api.letsencrypt.org/directory
 ```

-If you wish to use httpChallenge instead, change `certResolver: dnsResolver` to `certResolver: httpResolver` in `traefik.yaml`.
+If you wish to use httpChallenge instead, change `entryPoints.websecure.http.tls.certResolver: dnsResolver` to `entryPoints.websecure.http.tls.certResolver: httpResolver` in `traefik.yaml`.
 In this case, the environment variables starting with `RFC2136_` are not needed.

 ### Start traefik